briankwu2/Lock-Algo-Comparison/src/README.md

     - Filter Lock:
         - Array of Flag Arrays Version
         - One Level Array Version
-    - Tournament Tree with GPL
+    - Tournament Tree with PL
     - Lamport's Bakery Lock
 - Measures system throughput and turnaround time as a function of threads.

 # Brief Implementation Details
-- All types of lock algorithms inherit from an abstract base class called "Lock"
+- All types of lock algorithms inherit from an abstract base class called "Lock".
+In this way, the function that the threads will call can use any lock function from any Lock inherited class.
-- The main file will run and collect results from the types of locks and measure against each other
 - The critical section implements some shared counter.
+- Turnaround Time is calculated as start of request (before lock()), and after unlock().
+- The main file will run and collect results from the types of locks and measure against each other.

 # Some Additional Considerations